MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 The sections in this article describe the AddressSanitizer language specification, compiler options, and linker options.
 They also describe the options that control Visual Studio debugger integration specific to the AddressSanitizer.

-For more information on the AddressSanitizer runtime, intercepted functions, and how to hook custom allocators, see the [runtime reference](./asan-runtime.md).
+For more information on the AddressSanitizer runtime, see the [runtime reference](./asan-runtime.md).
+It includes information on intercepted functions and how to hook custom allocators.
 For more information on saving crash dumps from AddressSanitizer failures, see the [crash dump reference](./asan-offline-crash-dumps.md).

 ## Language specification